minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

 #.
 Retrieve the Console Access Token

-   The MinIO Operator uses a Java Web Token (JWT) saved as a Kuberentes Secret for controlling access to the Operator Console.
+   The MinIO Operator uses a JSON Web Token (JWT) saved as a Kubernetes Secret for controlling access to the Operator Console.

    Use the following command to retrieve the JWT for login.
    You must have permission within the Kubernetes cluster to read secrets: